rimjamali/OpenClassrooms-Locationvelo/README.md

 # OpenClassrooms-Locationvelo
-Student project from the school OpenClassrooms.com
+Student project from openclassrooms.com

-------------- In English ---------------------------
+---- In English -----
 Title :  Developer in Creation of Web
 Applications

 Project 3 :

-Front-End development : Single page application for city-bikes reservation in the city of Nantes (France).
+Front-End development :
+Single page application for bike reservation in the city of Nantes (France).
-- Object-Oriented programming in JavaScript and jQuery (no plugin used).
+Developed the project with Object-Oriented Programming in JavaScript and jQuery (no plugin used).
-- Different API’s were used : Google Maps API, JCDecaux API, Session Storage.
+Brought in different API’s: Google Maps API, JCDecaux API, Session & Local storage, Canvas HTML5 API.
-- Responsive design : CSS3 Media Queries and Bootstrap.
+Built the Responsive design with CSS3 Media Queries and Bootstrap.

-- Content writting.
+Currently finishing the project and writting the page content.

-------------- In French -----------------------------
+---------- In French --------

 Formation Développeur/se Web Junior - Projet 3